foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 We are the playthings
 Of adult children

-A whorehouse cleared out with brute force
+A whorehouse cleared out with no regard
 A mountainside village reduced to rubble
 Generation of crooks and thieves
 The walking corpses of forever war